How ScryCheck scores Commander decks

 Power level calculation

-Vector scores, combo weight, and card quality combine into a base score.
-Caps are applied based on deck completeness across all axes.
+Vector scores, combo weight, card quality, and the strategy ceiling combine into a final power level.
 A confidence interval reflects how much uncertainty is present in the rating.

 Bracket assignment